hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 ### Compression, enhancement 🗜

 * [Learned Video Compression](https://arxiv.org/abs/1811.06981) - A traditional codec architecture where elements are replaced by Machine Learning ones.
 Results: the new codec outperforms all existing video codecs.

+### Energy management

+* [EnergyVault](https://energyvault.ch/#operating-parameters) - The cleverest idea ever regarding energy storage.
+Thinking out of the box is key when you are growing a startup.
+Here is the perfect example.
+* [Tibber](https://international.tibber.com/) - Norway and Sweden based startup helps you "smartly buy electricity at the best price at the right time of the day every day".

 ### Experiments & Art 🎨